phact/agentsitter/README.md

 ## System Requirements

-Linux / OSX - for windows support see / vote for [this issue](https://github.com/phact/agent-sitter/issues)
+Linux / OSX
+For windows support see / vote for [this issue](https://github.com/phact/agent-sitter/issues)

 ## Getting started